-BRIGHT FUTURES — Numerous Nederland choir students rank No. 1 in All-Region showing - Port Arthur News
+BRIGHT FUTURES — Numerous Nederland High choir students rank No. 1 in All-Region showing - Port Arthur News

-BRIGHT FUTURES — Numerous Nederland choir students rank No. 1 in All-Region showing
+BRIGHT FUTURES — Numerous Nederland High choir students rank No. 1 in All-Region showing

 NEDERLAND — Maci Simmons says the Nederland High School choir department is filled with some of the hardest working students she knows, and each uses their talents to highlight what others are capable of as individuals.